Information Sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers

-AMENDMENTThis guidance was reviewed and updated in January 2019, following the introduction of the General Data Protection Regulations (GDPR) and Data Protection Act 2018.
+AMENDMENTThis guidance was reviewed and updated in January 2019, following the introduction of the UK General Data Protection Regulation (UK GDPR) and Data Protection Act 2018.
 Managers must ensure staff undertake the mandatory information security training annually and ensure that staff they supervise are fully aware of the contents of this policy and that this is recorded in their supervisory records.

 Merton Council recognises its duties to safeguard the confidentiality of all personal information.
 The disclosure of confidential information will not be made to another person or organisation unless it is ensured this is lawful.